-2) Course packet available at EZ Copy ‘n Print at 4336 University Way NE.
-Packets will be ready on Wednesday morning, September 26th (possibly Tuesday afternoon, 9/25).
+1) Course packet available later in the quarter at EZ Copy ‘n Print at 4336 University Way NE.
+Readings will also be available through canvas.

 Images: Selected images from the class discussion and lecture will be available online to aid in your writing assignments as you review class material.

 Office Hours: TBD-Individual appointments in person or via Skype can be scheduled by email at any time.